Molecular gas and dust properties in $z>7$ quasar hosts: Introduction

 \section{Introduction}

-The relevant role of quasars in re-ionizing the Universe at $z>6$ has been known for many years \citep{GunnPeterson65}.
-However, our understanding has advanced considerably over the past couple of decades, paralleling the growth in the number of known quasars, which now includes approximately 300 quasars identified at the Epoch of Reionization (EoR; \citealt{Fan23}).
-This has been achieved thanks to the combination of near-infrared photometric surveys and spectroscopic follow-up observations, which have proven to be a reliable tool to discover the quasar population at high-redshift ($z>5$; e.g.,\citealt{Banados16, Shen19}).\\ Luminous quasars at the EoR are also crucial probes for testing the co-evolution between supermassive black holes (SMBHs) and their host galaxy.
-In this regard, modern interferometric facilities have been essential to confirm the redshift of the objects, to constrain the star formation activity, and the properties of the cold phase of the interstellar medium (ISM) of their host-galaxy (e.g.,\citealt{Riechers06, Riechers07, Riechers09, WangR07, WangR10}).
-Indeed, far-infrared/sub-mm observations have revealed the presence of highly star-forming host-galaxies, with star formation rates (SFR) up to 1000-3000 \msun~yr$^{\rm -1}$, and copious amount of dust (M$_{\rm dust}>10^8$ \msun; \citealt{Maiolino05, WangR13, Feruglio18, Pensabene22, Venemans17a, Venemans20}).
-These massive quasar hosts are crucial for benchmarking gas and dust content and star formation efficiencies (SFE) during the mid-point and terminal stages of the Reionization epoch, but observations are still limited to a few tens of quasar hosts at these epochs.
-Furthermore, the scaling relation between gas and dust is not clear yet, and the methods that are currently adopted to derive molecular gas masses can be improved with more data available.
+The significant role of quasars in reionizing the Universe at $z>6$ has been known for many years \citep{GunnPeterson65}.
+However, our understanding has advanced considerably over the past couple of decades, paralleling the growth in the number of known quasars, which now includes approximately 300 identified at the epoch of reionization \citep[EoR;][]{Fan23}.
+This has been achieved thanks to the combination of near-infrared photometric surveys and spectroscopic follow-up observations, which have proven to be reliable tools for discovering the quasar population at high redshifts ($z>5$; e.g., \citealt{Banados16, Shen19}).

+Luminous quasars at the EoR are also crucial probes for testing the coevolution between supermassive black holes (SMBHs) and their host galaxies.
+In this regard, modern interferometric facilities have been essential for confirming the redshift of the objects and constraining the star formation activity and properties of the cold phase of the interstellar medium (ISM) of their host galaxies (e.g., \citealt{Riechers06, Riechers07, Riechers09, WangR07, WangR10}).
+Far-infrared (FIR)/submillimeter observations have revealed the presence of highly star-forming host galaxies, with star formation rates (SFRs) of up to 1000-3000 \msun~yr$^{\rm -1}$, and copious amount of dust (M$_{\rm dust}>10^8$ \msun; \citealt{Maiolino05, WangR13, Feruglio18, Pensabene22, Venemans17a, Venemans20}).
+These massive quasar hosts are crucial for benchmarking gas and dust content and star formation efficiencies (SFEs) during the mid-point and terminal stages of the EoR, but observations are still limited to a few tens of quasar hosts at these epochs.
+Furthermore, the scaling relation between gas and dust is not clear yet, and the methods that are currently adopted to derive molecular gas masses can be improved with more data.
 Given its brightness, the 158\micron~emission line of the singly ionized carbon atom (\CII~hereafter) is the most used tracer of the ISM at $z>4$.